Wan Quan: Biographical introduction and legendary stories, major works and academic contributions

-TCM Knowledge:Prominent Ancient Herbalists ✵萬全 (Wàn Quán):a famous herbalist in the Ming Dynasty, he was born in a herbalist family, and his grandfather and father were both pediatricians.
-Wan Quan is even more famous for pediatrics, he inherited the medical ethics of his grandpa and father, saved countless folks in over 50 years of his career, and is the author of the book 《傷寒摘錦》(Shang Han Zhai Jin, or the Picked Brocade of Shang Han), his study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+TCM Knowledge:Prominent Ancient Herbalists ✵Wan Quan: a famous herbalist in the Ming Dynasty.
+He was born into a family of herbalists, and his grandfather and father were both pediatricians.
+He is even more renowned for his work in pediatrics.
+He inherited his grandfather's and father's medical ethics and saved countless lives during his 50-year career.
+He is also the author of the book Shang Han Zhai Jin (Picked Brocade of Shang Han), which is his study of Shang Han Lun (the Treatise on Cold-induced Diseases).

 萬全 (Wàn Quán).